 Special Features

-There are two types of swales that may be used to satisfy the Stormwater Management Standards - dry swales and wet swales.
+May be configured as either a dry swale or a wet swale.

+ESSD / LID Alternatives

+This practice is a MassDEP recognized ESSD / LID technique.

 Dry Swale

 Dry swales are designed to temporarily hold the water quality volume of a storm in a pool or series of pools created by permanent check dams at culverts or driveway crossings.
 The soil bed consists of native soils or highly permeable fill material, underlaid by an underdrain system.